YovelaZ/product_KDV/README.md

 ```

 ## Example: Product KDV with Default Settings
-Here, we demonstrate how to use MASS_OPT to generate the product KDV for the San Francisco 311 calls dataset (input file: San_Francisco_311_calls).
+Here, we demonstrate how to use MASS_{OPT} to generate the product KDV for the San Francisco 311 calls dataset (input file: San_Francisco_311_calls).
 In this example, the Epanechnikov kernel is adopted for both the x- and y-directions, with the resolution set to 1280×960 and the bandwidth determined by Scott’s rule.
 The shell script is shown below.
 ```
 dir="./"
 dataset="San_Francisco_311_calls"